hashcc/SCSS-server-side-compiler/readme.md

     - scss.inc.php
     - cssmin.inc.php

-and access sass file on your browser.
+And access sass file with query "min", "compile" (e.g. hoge.scss?min,compile).
+Action of this code is controled by query, so do nothing when no query specified (raw scss file).

 ## How?
 If you access sass file, simply mod_rewites URI to the scss.php .